Universality of the Blandford-Znajek emission in stationary and axisymmetric spacetimes

 with $\mathcal{R}_{n, \ell}^{h}$ marking the value of the radial magnetic fluxes at the horizon, and where the second expressions for the right-hand side in Eqs.~\eqref{eq:I_Psi} and \eqref{eq:Omega_Psi} are given in terms of $\Omega_h$ rather than $a_*$.

-Note that the leading-order term in the expansion for the angular velocity of the field lines in~\eqref{eq:Omega_Psi} is consistent with the rotation law expected for a monopolar field, $\Omega_f = \Omega_h/2 + \mathcal{O}(\Omega_h^3)$~\cite{Blandford1977}, when the spin parameter is converted into the BH angular velocity.
+Note that the leading-order term in the expansion for the angular velocity of the field lines in~\eqref{eq:Omega_Psi} is consistent with the rotation law expected for a monopolar field, $\Omega_f = \Omega_h/2 + \mathcal{O}(\Omega_h^3)$~\cite{Blandford1977}, when the spin parameter is converted into the BH angular velocity \footnote{It is useful to stress that the condition $\Omega_f\propto \Omega_h$ follows from the scaling underlying the perturbative approach employed here.
+Alternative approaches do not necessarily imply a relation between these quantities \cite{Menon2005, Brennan2013, Camilloni2020a, Camilloni2020b, Menon2024}, but none of the corresponding FFE solutions is associated to an active BZ process and to BH energy extraction.
+By contrast, FF configurations obtained perturbatively but with non-monopolar boundary conditions (\eg parabolic~\cite{Blandford1977}, hyperbolic~\cite{Gralla2016} or vertical~\cite{East2018}) are typically characterised by more complicated proportionality factors between $\Omega_f$ and $\Omega_h$ that do not maximise energy extraction.}.
 Perturbative corrections to $I(\Psi)$ and $\Omega_f (\Psi)$ of order $\mathcal{O}(a_*^4)$ or higher can be derived by complementing the perturbation theory via matching asymptotic expansions at the OLS~\cite{Armas2020, Camilloni2022}.
 Even though these extensions to higher orders are very interesting, they are not needed in the present estimate of the BZ luminosity in KRZ spacetimes at $\mathcal{O}(a_*^6)$, but they will be explored in future work.